harshaltupe12/Movieland/README.md

 License:
 This project is open-source and available under the MIT License.

 Explore the world of movies like never before with Movie Land.
-Start your cinematic journey today!
+Start your cinematic journey today!!